on-ramp/api-doc/source/index.html.md

 1. Merchant [creates an ingress invoice url](#create-ingress-invoice).
 1. Merchant redirects user to the ingress invoice url.
 1. **ON/RAMP** handles the payment.
-1. If the payment succeed, **ON/RAMP** will [call back the merchant to either confirm the ingress transaction or to abort it](#callback-ingress-invoice).
-If merchants confirms, the ingress payment will be considered fulfilled, otherwise, it will be considered as failed.
+1. If the payment succeed, **ON/RAMP** will [call back the merchant](#callback-ingress-invoice) to either confirm the ingress transaction or to abort it.
+If merchant confirms, the ingress payment will be considered fulfilled, otherwise, it will be considered as failed.
 1. **ON/RAMP** redirects the user back to merchant.